 The Land at Easter Ballat is situated in a private rural position with the popular village of Balfron being only 3.5 miles away and offering an excellent range of local amenities.
-The historic City of Stirling (about 19 miles …
+The historic City of Stirling (about 19 miles) offers …

 The Land at Easter Ballat is situated in a private rural position with the popular village of Balfron being only 3.5 miles away and offering an excellent range of local amenities.
 The historic City of Stirling (about 19 miles) offers the full range of amenities including shopping, leisure and business facilities with regular mainline rail connections to Glasgow and Edinburgh.
 Glasgow (Scotlands largest city) is only 20 miles away and Edinburgh (Scotlands capital) is about an hour and a halfs drive away.